 Do I need to bring a computer?

-If you’re making a digital/computer game, then ideally you should bring a laptop or machine: Madlab have some available but they’re not really set up for game dev.
+If you’re making a digital/computer game, then yes please: we don’t have any machines.
 We usually have some other fun stuff happening (board games, pervasive gaming), but generally most folks will be making videogames.
-There’s high-speed WiFi and lots of plug sockets, but ideally you’ll need your own machine.
+There’s high-speed WiFi and lots of plug sockets, but you’ll need your own machine.

 Who owns the games that get made?

 You do!
 We usually share the finished games online, and we’re encouraging people to share their code too: looking at how people have built stuff is all part of the fun.
 Ownership of anything goes to the creator of the game, but sharing is caring, right?